bentoml/BentoML/docs/source/frameworks/transformers.rst

 Transformers
 ============

-`🤗 Transformers <https://huggingface.co/docs/transformers/main/en/index>`_ is a library that helps download and fine-tune popular pretrained models for common machine learning tasks.
-BentoML provides native support for serving and deploying models trained from
+`🤗 Transformers <https://huggingface.co/docs/transformers/main/en/index>`_ is a popular open-source library for natural language processing, providing pre-trained models and tools for building, training, and deploying custom language models.
+It offers support for a wide range of transformer-based architectures, access to pre-trained models for various NLP tasks, and the ability to fine-tune pre-trained models on specific tasks.
+BentoML provides native support for serving and deploying models trained from Transformers.
-Transformers.

 Compatibility